mihanovak1024/mihanovak1024.github.io/_portfolio/drinking.md

 ## Building

 The project's building process consisted of each member doing his own role at home:
-- I was responsible for the Backend, RBPi logic and Frontend
+- <b style="color:#00adb5">I</b> was responsible for the Backend, RBPi logic and Frontend
-- Tine was responsible for providing the beer machine, sensors and valves
+- <b style="color:#00adb5">Tine</b> was responsible for providing the beer machine, sensors and valves
-- Žiga was responsible for electronics; Arduino connection with sensors and valves
+- <b style="color:#00adb5">Žiga</b> was responsible for electronics; Arduino connection with sensors and valves

-One day we gathered in Tine's garage to test the initial flow.
+One day we gathered in <b style="color:#00adb5">Tine's</b> garage to test the initial flow.
-The building of the demo prototype looked liked we'd be one of those garage companies that went viral aka Amazon, Apple, ...
+The building of the demo prototype looked liked we'd be one of those garage companies that went viral such as Amazon, Apple, ...

-The protoype consisted of:
+The prototype consisted of:
 - Beer machine
 - Arduino
 - RaspberryPi